jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 Maybe that's why huge problems like climate change, enormous debt, opioid epidemic keep getting worse.
 We dream of a better world without these torments, but we don't believe we can actually solve them.

 Life demands we do.
-I say Life here, but you can insert God, Nature, Mother Earth, Consciousness; whatever force you think put us in this Universe so hostile to every living thing; It doesn't care how painful it can be to make dreams come true.
+I say Life here, but you can insert God, Nature, Mother Earth, Consciousness; whatever force you think put us in this Universe so hostile to every living thing that only have limited time to fight back before we die.
+Life doesn't care how painful it can be to make dreams come true.

 For life to prosper, It needs all lifeforms to overcome the pain of failure and keep fighting for life's prosperity because if we don't, the game is over, the story ends, and Life looks for someone else to battle the Universe to stay alive.